Cold Filamentary Accretion and the Formation of Metal Poor Globular Clusters and Halo Stars: Introduction

 One of the most puzzling properties of GCs is that the total mass of the GC system (GCS) in a galaxy is a near constant fraction of the dark matter halo mass, with a ratio of $\sim 2.9\times 10^{-5} \pm 0.28~{\rm dex}$ \citep{Hudson14,Harris15,Harris17}.
 This is in stark contrast to the highly non-linear relation between a galaxy's stellar mass and halo mass \citep[e.g.][]{Yang03,Behroozi13}.
 While a linear relation between GCS mass and halo mass exists for the total GC population, it appears mainly driven by the MP GCS \citep{Harris15}.
 This relation holds over 5 orders of magnitude in galaxy mass, and in extreme environments, such as entire clusters of galaxies and Ultra-Diffuse Galaxies (UDGs) \citep{Harris17,vDokkum17}.
-While some have suggested that this relation is a coincidence, resulting from a stellar mass dependent formation efficiency for GCs combined with the non-linear stellar-to-halo mass relation \citep{Kruijssen15}, many others have pointed out that this is suggestive of a link between GC formation and halo assembly at high redshift \citep[e.g][]{Spitler09,Harris17,MBK17}.
+Some have suggested that this relation is a coincidence, resulting from a stellar mass dependent destruction efficiency for GCs combined with the non-linear stellar-to-halo mass relation (\citealp{Kruijssen15}, though see \citealp{Fall12} for evidence against a mass dependent destruction efficiency for clusters in the local Universe) or as a result of hierarchical galaxy assembly and the central limit theorem \citep{EB18}.
+However, many others have pointed out that this is suggestive of a link between GC formation and halo assembly at high redshift \citep[e.g][]{Spitler09,Harris17,MBK17}.

 Recent measurements indicate that the radial extent of GCSs, as measured by their half-number radii, is a constant fraction of the halo virial radius, $R_{\rm GC}\sim 0.04\Rv$ \citep{Forbes17}.
 This may be further evidence for an intimate connection betweent the properties of GCSs and their dark matter host halos.
 However, \citet{Hudson17} found a non-linear relation between the sizes of GCSs and the virial radii of their host halos, albeit with a smaller sample than \citet{Forbes17}.
 Further observations are needed to clarify this point.